-If you’re complaining that you just can’t find the right staff, perhaps the problem is staring you in the face.
+If you’re complaining that you just can’t find the right staff or have a high employee turnover, perhaps the problem is staring you in the face.
 It’s not them, it’s you.
 If you have roles unfilled because no one’s applying, or because staff aren’t staying long, here are six things you might be doing wrong.

 Are you clear about what the job entails?
 Perhaps it’s a job that has very clear responsibilities – like a barista – but perhaps you want someone to “manage things”.
 What does that actually mean?
 If you’re not clear on the aims, objectives and responsibilities of the job, you can turn potential or actual staff off in two ways: